 Johnny Mautz may or may not be a qualified candidate, but if printing a zillion signs and planting one in every nook and cranny is effective he will win in a landslide.

 We took an Uber trip to nearby Easton for pedicures (for those of us not named Doug) and the obligatory West Marine visit (by those of us named Doug.)
 As the Best Songwriter in History observed, “Everybody’s gotta have somebody to look down on.”
 We learned from the driver that for the good folks of St. Michaels, the Eastonians play that role.
-But we picked up varnish and some other essentials—like pedicures—so Easton was okay for us.
+But we picked up varnish and some other essentials—like pedicures—so Easton was A-okay for us.

 Sunday night a good thunderstorm rolled through, causing much scrambling along the dock as people re-tied their lines.
 We felt pretty confident and just hunkered down to play cards and listen to the rain.
 For once we didn’t mind it, although the downpour that trapped us on the Monday morning dog walk was unexpectedly chilly.